 Katie Ehrenfeld is the proud Vice President of AUMT!
 Hailing from the great state of Tennessee, she loves good customer service, fried chicken, and saying “y’all.”
 She majors in International Relations as part of the Global Scholars Program at AU.
 Her interests include procrastinating, procrastinating with mock trial, and mock trial.
 She loves AUMT and the incredible family it has offered her.
 She looks forward to a great season with AUMT!

-Mariana Espinoza is a sophomore in the School of Public Affairs, pursuing a B.A. in Political Science as well as Law and Society and a Minor in Spanish Translation.
-She is passionate about social justice and bringing forth social change.
-A Long Island native from New York, she has interned in her district’s legislature and is currently interning in the USDA’s office.
+Mariana Espinoza is a Junior in the School of Public Affairs, pursuing a B.A. in Political Science and a double Minor in Spanish Translation and Anthropology.
+She plans on attending law school upon graduating.
+Mariana is passionate about social justice as well as environmental issues.
+A Long Island native from New York, she has interned in her district’s legislature as well as the United States Department of Agriculture.

-When not prepping for Mock as a witness, Mariana is usually at Phi Alpha Delta chapter meetings, LASO events, or in Katzen playing her flute.
+When not prepping for Mock, Mariana is usually at pre-law fraternity meetings, LASO events, working out, or in Katzen playing her flute.
 You can find her in either SPA or the second floor of the library!
-Being the first person to hold the position of Diversity and Inclusion Chair, Mariana is extremely excited to welcome the next generation of mockers into AUMT’s family and cannot wait to see the many successes we will bring this upcoming season!
+Being the first person to hold the position of Diversity and Inclusion Chair for the second year in a row, Mariana is extremely excited to welcome the next generation of mockers into AUMT’s family and cannot wait to see the many successes we will bring this upcoming season!